 · Regularly clean and disinfect commonly touched surfaces and tools.

 · Limit the number of persons in the orientation with a chair spacing between workers.
 This may require hosting the video orientation sessions more often.
-Where practical, move orientation outdoors and conduct a verbal orientation – reinforce social distancing.
+Where practical, move orientation outdoors and conduct a verbal orientation – reinforce physical distancing.

 · Use the Shared Health Manitoba Screening Tool questions to verify that workers are not feeling sick and so they are aware of what the symptoms are so they can self-monitor.